-110 Economic History of the United States
+ECON 110 Economic History of the United States

-Survey of the major economic trends and factors influencing the United States from its colonial founding to the present time.
+United States 3 Survey of the major economic trends and factors influencing the United States from its colonial founding to the present time.
 No prerequisite.

-203 Principles of Economics-Introductory Macroeconomics
+ECON 203 Principles of Economics-Introductory Macroeconomics

-An introduction to the study of how economic forces and policies affect the working of the economy as a whole.
+An introduction the study of how economic forces and policies affect the working of the economy as a whole.
 Topics addressed include the determination of national income and output; unemployment and inflation; monetary and fiscal policies; international trade and finance.
 No prerequisite.

-204 Principles of Economics-
+ECON 204 Principles of Economics-Introductory Microeconomics